NodeBB-Community/nodebb-plugin-telegram-notifications/README.md

 /read topicID (number of posts)

 Known bugs:
-Reloading nodebb will keep several instances loaded, please use restart nodebb to run telegram plugin properly If you have several instances of nodebb you must run the plugin on main instance with a port non set on other instances, can change mainport in library.js
+1. Please use restart instead of reload on nodebb to run telegram plugin properly or you will have several instances running

+2. If you have nodebb scaling you must run the plugin on main server with a port non set on other instances, can change mainport in library.js